hanfak/ruby-database/README.md

 Database in ruby
 ----------------

-Implemented a simple command line database, using multidimenisonal arrays, in ruby.
+Implemented a spiked command line database, using multidimenisonal arrays, in ruby.

 Features:
 - User interface